 Gluten Activates Zonulin, the Regulator of Intestinal Permeability

 Several studies have shown that gluten can increase intestinal permeability and cause an immune response in the body (11).

 The immune system responds to substances it recognizes as harmful by causing inflammation.
 Inflammation is the body’s natural self-protection mechanism, but persistent inflammation is associated with multiple chronic diseases.

 In sensitive individuals, gluten is deemed a foreign invader, leading to inflammation.
 However, there is conflicting evidence regarding gluten and intestinal permeability.

 How Gluten Affects Zonulin and Gut Permeability

-Zonulin is a protein that regulates the tight junctions of the small intestines.
+Zonulin is a protein that regulates the tight junctions of the small intestine.
 When zonulin is released in the intestines, the tight junctions open slightly and allow larger particles to pass through the intestinal wall (12, 13).

 One of these studies found that gluten activated zonulin in cells from individuals with and without celiac disease.
 However, zonulin levels were much higher in cells from celiac patients (14).